Timthreetwelve/WUView/README.md

 </div>

 #### Windows Update Viewer uses .NET 8
+Self-contained versions are available if .NET 8 isn't installed.
+See the [releases page](https://github.com/Timthreetwelve/WUView/releases).

 Windows Update Viewer (WUView) is an application that displays Windows Update history.
 It is meant to be a lightweight application that is easy to use.
 There aren't any confusing categories; every update is listed in one place.
 Updates that you don't want to see can be permanently excluded or temporarily filtered.